 Here is a little lesson learned while I was on the bike.
 As I mentioned the wind became a challenge during the bike, but I decided to wear an aero helmet and while I was in aero position and looked down, the wind became a little less a factor.
 I found myself being able to pick up a higher cadence.
 The minute I looked straight I could not only hear the wind, but I felt like someone had hit the breaks on my bike.
 Every article and person always said, one way and the cheapest way to become more aero was a helmet.
 They were right.

 Being the last one out of the water did have one advantage.
 I wasn’t going to get passed.
-I was doing all the passing, and with each rider I passed I got a little bit of mental boost and that helped a lot.
+I was doing all the passing, and with each rider I passed, I felt a little bit of mental boost which helped a great deal.
 I rolled into transition in a little over 7 hours, which, in my estimation, had me on the side of the road for a little over 30 minutes.
 All-in-all it wasn’t actually that bad.

 A volunteer grabbed my bike, I snatched my run gear bag and was greeted in the changing room by my friend, and client, Hugo Scavino.
 He helped me rid myself of the bib and bike jersey and don my shoes and hat.
 After a huge hug, I headed off onto the run course.
 I stopped briefly for words of encouragement, hugs and kisses from Kim, Kari, Maria and Anne, and off onto the course I went.
 I walked for about a quarter mile before I started running.
 I was kind of amazed.
 I felt like I was able to transition to my running legs a little easier than the Augusta 70.3 I competed in six weeks earlier.
 I hit the first aid station in about 1.5 miles and I was feeling pretty good.
 I formulated my plan of running from aid station to aid station and just walking while I was getting water and nutrition.
 This worked for the first loop.